MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 For more information about Fragments, see [Fragments](~/android/platform/fragments/index.md).

 > [!NOTE]
-> **Note**: In addition to the `CreateFragment` extension method, Xamarin.Forms also includes a `CreateSupportFragment` method.
+> In addition to the `CreateFragment` extension method, Xamarin.Forms also includes a `CreateSupportFragment` method.
 The `CreateFragment` method creates a `Android.App.Fragment` that can be used in applications that target API 11 and greater.
 The `CreateSupportFragment` method creates a `Android.Support.V4.App.Fragment` that can be used in applications that target API versions prior to 11.

 Once the `OnCreate` method has executed, the UI defined in the Xamarin.Forms `PhonewordPage` class will be displayed, as shown in the following screenshot: